learn-co-curriculum/dsc-linalg-python-vs-numpy-lab/README.md

 ## Summary

-In this lab, you performed a quick comparison between calculating a dot product in Numpy vs Python built in function.
-You saw that Numpy is computationally much more efficient that Python code because of the sophisticated implementation of Numpy source code.
+In this lab, you performed a quick comparison between calculating a dot product in Numpy vs Python built-in function.
+You saw that Numpy is computationally much more efficient than Python code because of the sophisticated implementation of Numpy source code.
 You're encouraged to always perform time tests to fully appreciate the use of an additional library in Python.